daylinmorgan/viv/docs/configuration.md

 `VIV_NO_SETUPTOOLS`
 : Don't add setuptools to generated vivenvs.
-: Many legacy packages expect setuptools to be available and don't appropriate declare it as dependency.
+: Many legacy packages expect setuptools to be available and don't appropriately declare it as a dependency.
   To minimize frustration `setuptools` is added to every dependency list.